 In collaboration with Drs.
-Oline Ronnekleiv and Tom Scanlan in the Department, we have developed a new non-steroidal compound that mimics the actions of estrogen in POMC neurons called STX (see Figure 1).
+Oline Ronnekleiv and Tom Scanlan in the Department, we have developed a new non-steroidal compound that mimics the actions of estrogen in proopiomelanocortin (POMC) neurons called STX (Figure 1).
 We have discovered that estrogen acts directly on these neurons via a novel estrogen G protein-coupled receptor to alter their activity.
-This unique membrane-associated estrogen receptor is Gq-coupled to activation of a phospholipase C-protein kinase C-protein kinase A pathway leading to desensitization of m-opioid and GABAB receptors in POMC and GABA neurons (see Figure 2).
-We use two different experimental models.
-One model is the female guinea pig whose reproductive cycle mimics that of the human.
-Another model is the transgenic female mouse in which POMC neurons are tagged with green fluorescence protein in order to selectively target these neurons in the brain slice preparation.
-Using these models we are working to identify the phosphorylated target proteins (e.g. K+ channel) that are mediating the desensitized response to µ-opioid and GABAB receptor agonists.
+This unique membrane-associated estrogen receptor (mER) is Gq-coupled to activation of a phospholipase C-protein kinase C-protein kinase A pathway leading to desensitization of m-opioid and GABAB receptors in POMC and GABA neurons (Figure 2).
+We use several transgenic mouse models in which POMC, neuropeptide Y or kisspeptin neurons are tagged with green fluorescence protein in order to selectively target these neurons in the brain slice preparation using visualized patch recording.
+Using these transgenic mice we are identifying other channels which are targets for the mER signaling pathway and its cross-talk with other neurotransmitter (e.g., serotonin) and hormones (e.g., leptin) signaling pathways.

-Finally, we also utilize a custom brain-specific guinea pig microarray chip, developed in collaboration with Dr. Oline Ronnekleiv, to characterize the effects of estrogen on gene regulation in relevant hypothalamic nuclei.
-We have used this gene chip to identify genes important for neuronal excitability (K+ channels) and signal transduction that are regulated by estrogen treatment in female guinea pigs (see Figure 4).
+Finally, we have utilized a custom brain-specific guinea pig microarray chip, developed in collaboration with Dr. Oline Ronnekleiv, to compare/contrast the actions of STX and 17β-estradiol on gene regulation in relevant hypothalamic nuclei.
+We have used this gene chip to identify genes important for neuronal excitability (Ca2+, K+ channels) and signal transduction molecules (Figure 2) that are regulated by estrogen treatment in female guinea pigs (Figure 5).

 Figure 2.
 A cellular model of the rapid signaling of estrogen in hypothalamic neurons.